UMD-CS-STICs/389Lfall17/README.md

 Any request for reconsideration of any grading on coursework must be submitted within **one week** of when it is returned.
 No requests will be considered afterwards.

-Up to one in-class worksheet may be dropped, for any reason (hackathon, interview, etc.).
-In particular, if you need to miss multiple classes for interviews, specifically, then come talk to the course instructor.
+Up to one in-class worksheet may be dropped, for any reason.
+If you can document that you were at a hackathon or on-site interview, or had to miss class for any university-approved reason, then notify the course instructor in advance and you will be allowed to turn in the worksheet during the following class.

 *Completing the projects is an essential part of the course.
 Therefore, the course staff reserves the right to fail any student who does not make a good-faith attempt on all course projects.* The requirements for a good-faith attempt will be released with each project.